RareSkills/blog/defi-liquidations-collateral/defi-liquidations-collateral.md

 The exact mechanism of the liquidation varies by protocol.
 In a simple case, the liquidator pays off the USDC loan of the borrower and receives a portion of the collateral at a discount.

 Liquidation is usually permissionless.
-Anyone call the function on the smart contract to trigger the liquidation.
+Anyone can call the function on the smart contract to trigger the liquidation.

 ### Compound V3’s mechanism